-The Hangman Anti-Tip Kit can withstand up to 400 pounds of resistance; reviewers rave about it.
-It’s discreet, works very well, and is easy to set up.
-If you need something ultra heavy-duty, this is your best option.
+Probably the most dependable furniture anchor.
+The Hangman Anti-Tip Kit can withstand up to 400 pounds of resistance; if you need something ultra heavy-duty, this is your best option.
+Reviewers rave about it.

 Almost everyone agrees that the KidCo straps get the job done (actually, so much so that many users complain they’re difficult to remove if/when the time comes).
 Parents love them for being inexpensive, effective, and easy to use.
 That said, these aren’t technically guaranteed against any specific weight (like the Hangman Anti-Tip Kit, above), and the materials are obviously less structurally reliable (plastic vs. steel, c’mon).